multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ### Training, validation and test data
 The MTG-Jamendo dataset provides multiple random data splits for training, validation and testing (60-20-20%).
 For this challenge we use one of those splits ([split-0](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0)).

+Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits.

 ## Submissions
-Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits, and generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv).

-Participants should then submit those predictions to the task organizers.
+Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers in the same format as the original ground truth.

 Note that we rely on the fairness of submissions and do not hide the ground truth for the test split.
 It is publicly available for benchmarking as a part of the MTG-Jamendo dataset outside this challenge.
 For transparency and reproducibility, we encourage the participants to publically release their code under an open-source/free software license.

 ## Evaluation methodology